 Assignments will reflect students' learning in writing and reading skills, and include:

-- 3 written paragraphs, each in an assigned rhetoric mode. - 1 essay, in the persuasive mode. - A series of 5 assigned readings, discussion and reflection activities. - A creative piece
+- 3 written paragraphs, each in an assigned rhetoric mode. - 1 essay, in the persuasive mode. - A series of short, worksheet grammar and style activities. - Assigned readings with 5 written reading response paragraphs.

 Tests